alex-saunders/asaunders.com/readme.md

 4. Add markdown content within the 'content' folder

 ### Build
-Build's the site content into the 'docs' folder and deploys to firebase (you'll have to ensure `firebase init` has been called on the project first)
+Build's the site content into the 'public' folder and deploys to firebase (you'll have to ensure `firebase init` has been called on the project first)

 1. `npm run build`